The Birth of a Nation: Re-release

 If in this work we have conveyed to the mind the ravages of war to the end that war may be held in abhorrence, this effort will not have been in vain.

 Various film historians have expressed a range of views about these titles.
 To Nicholas Andrew Miller, this shows that "Griffith's greatest achievement in The Birth of a Nation was that he brought the cinema's capacity for spectacle... under the rein of an outdated, but comfortably literary form of historical narrative.
 Griffith's models... are not the pioneers of film spectacle... but the giants of literary narrative".
 On the other hand, S. Kittrell Rushing complains about Griffith's "didactic" title-cards, while Stanley Corkin complains that Griffith "masks his idea of fact in the rhetoric of high art and free expression" and creates a film that "erodes the very ideal" of liberty that he asserts.

+In 1930, the film was re-released with synchronized sound.

 Social impact

 KKK support

 Studies have linked the film to greater support for the KKK.
 Glorifying the Klan to approving white audiences, the film became a national cultural phenomenon: merchandisers made Ku Klux hats and kitchen aprons, and ushers dressed in white Klan robes for openings.
-In New York there were Klan-themed balls and, in Chicago that Halloween, thousands of college students dressed in robes for a massive Klan-themed party.
+In 1915, Klan-themed balls occurred in New York; in Chicago that Halloween, thousands of college students dressed in robes for a massive Klan-themed party.